apache/kyuubi/docs/deployment/settings.md

 ### Via kyuubi-defaults.conf

 Setting them in `$KYUUBI_HOME/conf/kyuubi-defaults.conf` supplies with default values for SQL engine application too.
-These properties of `flink.` prefix will override all settings in `$FLINK_HOME/conf/flink-conf.yaml`.
+You can use properties with the additional prefix `flink.` to override settings in `$FLINK_HOME/conf/flink-conf.yaml`.

 For example:
 ```